JasonS05/Computer-Architecture/Instruction Set.md

 - This instruction is like the previous one, but shifts left, letting the bits shifted off the left end wrap back around to the right end.

 45: Rotate right
-- This instruction is like the previous one, but shifting in the opposite direction.
+- This instruction is like the previous one, but shifting and wrapping in the opposite direction.

 46: Addition
-- This instruction is like "equals" but provides the sum instead
+- This instruction is like "bitwise AND" but provides the sum instead

 47: Addition with carry
 - This instruction is like the previous one but starts by popping one byte off the stack and uses its least significant bit as the carry-in for the addition operation.
 After pushing the results, it then pushes one byte to the stack equal to 0x01 if the addition caused a carry, and 0x00 otherwise.